britain and the reintroduction of the eurasian lynx : why now is the time to bring them back.

 the presence of lynx in the region caused a reduction in the number of foxes. in turn, the number of lambs being taken by foxes in spring dropped.

-furthermore, the german government has pledged to reimburse the value of every sheep killed by a reintroduced lynx, effectively neutralising financial losses suffered farmers.
+furthermore, the german government has pledged to reimburse the value of every sheep killed by a reintroduced lynx, effectively neutralising any financial losses suffered by farmers.

-although it is important to consider the concerns of farmers and the livestock industry, their claims are somewhat baseless and evidence suggests reintroducing lynx could very well benefit their herds - and consequently their financial interests.
+although it is important to consider the concerns of farmers and the livestock industry, evidence suggests reintroducing lynx could very well benefit their herds - and consequently their financial interests.

 in an age where the demand for meat is decreasing, we must remember that we were the ones who removed the lynx from our island in the first place and our woodland ecosystems have paid the price as a result.